 The Journal Tutor undertakes to:

-- Meet with the student at least six times each year soon after each residential event.
+- Meet with the student at least five times each year soon after each residential event.
 Normally the student travels to the Tutor.

 - Write a confidential report to the SWMTC Principal each year, which will contribute to the End of Year Report assessing progress in training and suitability for continued training or ordination.